quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part44_38._Redundant_D.md

 Background context: RAID-4 can tolerate 1 disk failure but not more than one.
 If a second disk fails while another has already failed, the data cannot be reconstructed because there is no redundancy to fill in the missing parity information.
 :p How many disks can fail in a RAID-4 setup?
 ??x
 RAID-4 can tolerate exactly 1 disk failure but will fail if more than one disk fails.
-The system requires at least \(N - 1\) functioning disks to reconstruct data, where \(N\) is the total number of disks. x??
+The system requires at least $N - 1 $ functioning disks to reconstruct data, where$N$ is the total number of disks. x??

 ---

 #### RAID-4 Sequential Read Performance
 Background context: For sequential reads, all disks except the parity disk can be utilized simultaneously.
-This leads to a peak effective bandwidth of \((N - 1) \cdot SMB/s\), where \(SMB\) is the speed per data disk.
+This leads to a peak effective bandwidth of $(N - 1) \cdot SMB/s $, where $ SMB$ is the speed per data disk.
 :p What is the maximum read throughput for RAID-4 in sequential access?
 ??x
-The maximum read throughput for RAID-4 in sequential access is \((N - 1) \cdot SMB/s\).
+The maximum read throughput for RAID-4 in sequential access is $(N - 1) \cdot SMB/s$.
 This means that all but one of the disks can be used to deliver this throughput, as the parity disk does not contribute to data reads. x??

 ---